-Establishment of 2 new Flagship Centres between OUH and SDU in 2024
+Establishment of a new Flagship Centre between OUH and SDU in 2025

 1 Background and objectives